dalibo/emaj/README.md

 Support
 -------

-For additional support or bug report, please contact Philippe BEAUDOIN (phb <dot> emaj <at> free <dot> fr) or create an issue on the github repository.
+For additional support or bug report, please create an issue on the github repository or contact Philippe BEAUDOIN (phb <dot> emaj <at> free <dot> fr).

 Any feedback is welcome, even to just notice you use and appreciate E-Maj ;-)